lbryio/lbry.tech/documents/build.md

 You can build many types of apps.
 Your app doesn't have to use Electron, nor does it have to be targeted at consumers, use a UI, or even fetch digital content at all!
 In this section, we'll look into the different types of apps you could build, and the different components needed to build anything you want.

-Most applications will use [lbry-sdk](https://github.com/lbryio/lbry) as a way of accessing and communicating with the LBRY network.
+Most applications will use the [LBRY SDK](#sdk) as a way of accessing and communicating with the LBRY network.
 A look at the [APIs](/api/sdk) provided by the SDK will help you understand what it can and can't do.

 Some applications do not need to access content available on the network (e.g. a wallet-only app, or a blockchain visualizer).
-These applications might use [lbrycrd](https://github.com/lbryio/lbrycrd), the full-node blockchain daemon, or [chainquery](https://github.com/lbryio/chainquery), which parses blockchain data into SQL.
+These applications might use [lbrycrd](#lbrycrd), the full-node blockchain daemon, or [chainquery](#chainquery), which parses blockchain data into SQL.

 Let's look at some specific types of applications and the basic design for each.